MANTRA-Chain/mantra-contracts-claimdrop/scripts/emergency/README.md

 *   **Node.js Script Errors:**
     *   `Usage: node scripts/emergency/...`: Missing or incorrect command-line arguments.
     *   `Error: <code_id> must be an integer.`: Ensure the code ID is a valid number.
-    *   `cannot find module '@cosmjs/...'`: Run `npm install` in `scripts/emergency/`.
+    *   `cannot find module '@cosmjs/...'` or other modules: Run `npm install` in `scripts/emergency/`.
+Ensure all dependencies like `@cosmjs/encoding` are listed and installed.
     *   Verify RPC endpoint is correct and accessible.
-*   **Transaction Failures:**
+*   **Transaction Failures (Batch Transaction):**
-    *   `Out of gas`: The default gas amount per transaction is `300000`.
-You might need to adjust this value in `calculateFee(300000, ...)` within the script if transactions fail due to insufficient gas.
+    *   `Out of gas`: The script uses a `GAS_PER_MESSAGE` constant (default `300000`) to estimate the total gas for the batch.
+If the batch transaction fails with "out of gas," you may need to increase this constant in the script, or the chain's gas limit for a single transaction might be too low for a very large batch.
 The `GAS_PRICE_STRING` is hardcoded to "0.025uom".
-    *   `Account sequence mismatch`: Usually handled by CosmJS.
+    *   `Account sequence mismatch`: Less likely with a single batch transaction, but possible if other transactions are sent from the same account concurrently.
-    *   `Signature verification failed` / `Denied by user?`: Ensure correct Ledger operation.
+    *   `Signature verification failed` / `Denied by user?`: Ensure correct Ledger operation for the single batch approval.
-    *   Contract-specific errors: Check error message for details from the contract.
+    *   Contract-specific errors / Batch Rejection: If the **entire batch transaction fails**, the chain's raw log (if provided in the error) might indicate which message within the batch caused the issue (e.g., one campaign was unexpectedly already closed by another party between script preparation and execution, or a contract had an unexpected state).
+The script attempts to pre-filter, but race conditions are possible.
 *   **General Troubleshooting:**
-    *   Ensure the `account_index` corresponds to an initialized account on your Ledger with funds.
+    *   Ensure the `account_index` corresponds to an initialized account on your Ledger with sufficient funds for the transaction fee.
-    *   Confirm the `CODE_ID` is correct for the target claimdrop contracts.
+    *   Confirm the `CODE_ID` is correct.
+    *   If contracts are skipped with "No active/open campaign found," verify campaigns are indeed active, open, and queryable.
+    *   If contracts are skipped with "Campaign already closed," this is expected if they were previously closed.
+    *   If contracts are skipped with "sender not owner," verify the Ledger account is the owner.